GSD

 Here, you did the following:

-• In the getServerSideProps, we used the getSession method to check if a session exists (i.e., if there is a logged-in user).
-The user will be redirected to the login page if there is no session.
-However, if there is a session, you return that session.
+• In the getServerSideProps, we used the getServerSession method to check if a session exists (i.e. if there is a logged-in user).
+If there is no session, the user will be redirected to the login page.
+However, if there is a session, you return the user’s data.

 With that, you have set up a protected route that can only be accessed by logged-in users.